-An employee must notify the supervisor on duty of the nature and expected length of such absence at least two (2) hours before the start of the employee's shift.
-If an employee leaves a message they must speak with a supervisor immediately upon their return; provided that the supervisor is immediately available.
+An employee must notify the supervisor on duty, or message telephone number if the supervisor is unavailable, of the nature and expected length of such absence at least one (1) hour before the start of the employee's shift.
+If an employee leaves a message they must speak with a supervisor immediately upon their return provided that the supervisor is immediately available.